littell/gramble-docs/tutorial/first-program.md

 The basic syntactic relationship we can see here is between a *header* (here, the headers are **text**, **person**, etc.) and content associated with those headers (**ninapenda**, **1**, etc.).
 Once you click "highlight" in the Gramble menu, or "Sync & validate" in the side panel, the Gramble IDE will highlight content cells in the same color as the header they're associated with it.

 You can leave cells or whole lines blank, and the content will still be associated with the header above.
-(There's a different mechanism if you want to start a second table with different headers below.
+(There's a different mechanism if you want to start a second table with different headers.
 Blank lines are ignored, they're not the way you start a new table.)

 All of the headers here happen to represent field names in the abstract database that this program represents, but that won't always be true once we start writing more complex programs.